diyasaxena17/Shopify-arbitrage-strategy/README.md

 - Visualization of profit over time

 ## 🏆 Use Case
-Arbitrage trading simulation for Shopify’s dual-listed stock,
+Arbitrage trading simulation for Shopify’s dual-listed stock.